-Each non-employee director is also granted equity for his or her Board service, including (i) an annual award that is granted to all nonemployee directors on the date of the Company's annual general meeting of shareholders each year (the "Annual Grant") and (ii) an initial award that is granted to newly-appointed non-employee directors on the date of the first regularly scheduled Board meeting attended by such newly appointed non-employee director (each, a "New Director Grant"), with an award value equal to 1.5 times the approved award value of the Annual Grant.
-The Annual Grant for each newly appointed non-employee director who joins the Board is granted to such director on the date of the first regularly scheduled Board meeting attended by such director, and the number of shares underlying the award is prorated to reflect the number of regularly-scheduled Board meetings remaining until the next annual general meeting of shareholders (including the then-current meeting), divided by the total number of regularly-scheduled Board meetings during such year (each such grant, a "Pro-Rata Annual Grant").
+Each non-employee director is also granted equity for his or her Board service, in the form of an annual award (the "Annual Grant") that is typically granted to all continuing non-employee directors on the date of the Company's annual general meeting of shareholders each year, following the election of directors at such meeting.
+Each newly appointed non-employee director who joins the Board after the annual general meeting of shareholders is granted a prorated portion of the Annual Grant, typically granted to such director on the date of the first regularly-scheduled Board meeting attended by such director, with the value of the award prorated to reflect the number of regularly-scheduled Board meetings remaining until the next annual general meeting of shareholders (including the then-current meeting), divided by the total number of regularly-scheduled Board meetings during such year (each such grant, a "Pro-Rata Annual Grant").
+In addition, each newly appointed non-employee director is granted an initial award for joining the Board (each, a "New Director Grant"), typically granted to such director on the date of the first regularly scheduled Board meeting attended by such director, with an award value equal to 1.5 times the approved award value of the Annual Grant.

 Vesting terms.
-Per our non-employee director equity grant procedures, Annual Grants and any Pro-Rata Annual Grants vest in full on the one-year anniversary of the applicable grant date, and New Director Grants vest ratably over a three-year period, commencing on the one-year anniversary of the grant date.
+Per our non-employee director equity grant procedures, Annual Grants and Pro-Rata Annual Grants vest in full on the one-year anniversary of the applicable grant date, and New Director Grants vest in three equal annual installments, commencing on the one-year anniversary of the grant date.

-No changes to award values in 2019.
+No changes to award values in 2020.
 Each year, at or prior to the Company's annual general meeting of shareholders, the Compensation Committee recommends to the Board for its approval equity award values and terms for the Annual Grant and any New Director Grant for such year.
-In May 2019, following review of our 2018 equity compensation for non-employee directors and determination that such equity compensation was aligned to and competitive with our peer group companies, the Compensation Committee recommended to the Board that no changes be made to the equity award values for 2019 and the Board subsequently approved this recommendation.
+In May 2020, following review of our 2019 target equity compensation value of \$375,000 for the Annual Grant and \$562,500 for the New Director Grant and determination that such equity compensation values were aligned to and competitive with our peer group companies, the Compensation Committee recommended to the Board that no changes be made to the non-employee director equity award values for 2020.
+The Board subsequently approved this recommendation.